| ANCHOR SPEAK EXPLAINED -- Ben Dobson What on earth is "anchor speak, "happy talk," or "anchor

 current hysteria over the true cattle foot-and-mouth disease got anchor lips

+flapping all across the country.
 Consider Fred Graham, author of a book titled "Happy Talk: Confessions

 of a TV Newsman."
 During an interview on C-Span's "Booknotes"